stevenpencle/D6-LOA/README.md

 ##### http

 The _http_ service is a wrapper around Angular's http service that has been extended to handle _ModelState_ error and unauthorized responses.
-This is the http service your services and stores should use.
+This is the http service your components, services and stores should use.
 This service does not maintain any state.

+**A note about the http service:** The http service should be injected into a component or service for use in calling the server application's APIs.
+There are two rules that should be followed to determine if the http service can be used directly in a component, or whether a service should be created to encapsulate the HTTP calls.

+1. If the data is static to the client (data that doesn't need to be observed for changes on the client), using the http service in a component is allowed.
+If the data needs to be observed for changes on the client, a store service should be used to encapsulate the HTTP calls.
+2. If the data is static to the client, but the same HTTP call is needed by multiple components (via service injection), a service should be used to encapsulate the HTTP calls.

 ##### security